Yifanfanfanfan/Yifanfanfanfan.github.io/index.md

 # Biography

-**Yifan (Evelyn) Gong** is a fifth-year PhD candidate in Computer Engineering at Northeastern University, supervised by [Prof. Yanzhi Wang](https://web.northeastern.edu/yanzhiwang/#_ga=2.133348103.863566394.1694570386-1581901161.1692209067).
-She received the B.S. degree in Telecommunications Engineering from Xidian University and the M.A.Sc. degree in Computer Engineering from University of Toronto.
-Her research vision is in general AI system with the objective to facilitate DL on various edge devices and bridge the gap between the algorithm innovations and hardware performance optimizations by a hardware and software co-design approach, which includes energy-efficient deep learning and artificial intelligence systems and accelerations of deep neural networks including large-scale models for AIGC.
+Welcome! **Yifan (Evelyn) Gong** is a fifth-year PhD candidate in Computer Engineering at Northeastern University, supervised by [Prof. Yanzhi Wang](https://web.northeastern.edu/yanzhiwang/#_ga=2.133348103.863566394.1694570386-1581901161.1692209067).
+She received the B.S. degree in Telecommunications Engineering from Xidian University and the M.A.Sc. degree in Computer Engineering from the University of Toronto.
+Her research vision is in general Artificial Intelligence (AI) system with the objective of facilitating Deep Learning (DL) on various edge devices and bridging the gap between the algorithm innovations and hardware performance optimizations by a hardware and software co-design approach, which includes energy-efficient deep learning and artificial intelligence systems and accelerations of deep neural networks including large-scale models for AIGC.

+<font color="#0000dd">Yifan is on the 2024 academic job market, please feel free to contact (gong.yifa@northeastern.edu) if you are interested!</font><br />
 <br>

 ---

 ## Research Interests

+- Hardware and Software Co-Design for Artificial Intelligence Acceleration
+- Energy-Efficient Deep Learning and Artificial Intelligence Systems
+- Accelerations of Emerging Large-Scale Models for AIGC such as Diffusion Models and LLMs
 - Model Compression
-- Efficient Deep Learning
-- Computer Vision
-- Robust Deep Learning
+- Efficient and Robust Deep Learning